pantheon-systems/documentation/source/docs/articles/organizations/managing-sites-and-teams-with-the-organization-dashboard.md

 4. Choose the user's role.
 5. Click **Add user**.

-If the person does not yet have a Pantheon account, they will be sent an email with an invite to become a team member on the site.
-Once they have successfully created an account, they will be automatically added to the team.
+If the person does not yet have a Pantheon account, they will receive an email with an invitation to create one.
+Once they have successfully created an account, they will be automatically added to the Organization.
+If they already have an account, they will receive an email with a link to the Organization's dashboard.

 ## Add Sites to Your Organization